 By Izzy Schifano

-My daughter had her first driving lesson yesterday and this is her account of how it went.
+My daughter had her first driving lesson when she was 16, and afterwards she wrote this account of how it went.
 Her lesson was with Young Driver, an organisation which teaches 11-17 year-olds to drive at specialist centres across the UK.

 When I turn seventeen next year, I plan on learning to drive as soon as I possibly can.
 This is mostly because we live in the middle of absolutely nowhere and I can never get anywhere.
 With little less than a year to go, I’m in the process of saving up/convincing Mum to pay for driving lessons.
 So when we heard about the Young Driver scheme I obviously jumped at the chance to get a head start with learning.